friendly/nestedLogit/docs/news/index.md

 # Changelog

-## nestedLogit 0.3.5
+## nestedLogit 0.4.0

 This is a major release of the package adding considerable functionality for plotting and other features

 - add `gators` data, food choice of alligators from Agresti
-- added an article illustrating use of the `ggeffects` package for nestedLogit models \[only an article, because work on this is continuing\]
+- added a vignette illustrating use of the `ggeffects` package for nestedLogit models
-- added an article showing use of the `easystats` packages for nestedLogit models
+- added an article showing use of the `easystats` packages for nestedLogit models \[not yet a vignette, because work on this is continuing\]
 - re-factored
   [`predict.nestedLogit()`](https://friendly.github.io/nestedLogit/reference/predict.nestedLogit.md)
   and related to its own file for improved documentation